ManticoreGamesInc/platform-documentation/src/api/examples.md

 - The NetReference for the shared key needs to be added to the script as a custom property.

-See the API documentation for details on how to create shared keys.
+See the <a href="https://docs.coregames.com/tutorials/shared_storage/">Shared Storage</a> documentation for details on how to create shared keys.

 ```lua
 local propSharedKey = script:GetCustomProperty("DocTestSharedKey")